Tw1ddle/geometrize-twitter-bot/README.md

 ### Prerequisites

- * A copy of [Geometrize](http://www.geometrize.co.uk/).
+ * Get a copy of [Geometrize](http://www.geometrize.co.uk/).
 Install or copy it into the [geometrize](https://github.com/Tw1ddle/geometrize-twitter-bot/blob/master/geometrize) subfolder.
- * Python 3.x with pip, tweepy and Pillow libraries.
+ * Install Python 3.x, pip, and the tweepy and Pillow libraries.

 ### Setup